 On Sunday 25th November 2018, after a hiatus of seven-and-a-half years, the site returned, with an updated look/structure and a new purpose.
 The TV Room now has an emphasis on the latest broadcast graphic design, branding and marketing projects.
 We won’t be abandoning the past entirely: our blog pages will take occasional trips back in time, reflecting on the designs and marketing of yesteryear.

 And just to note: the old version of the site remains accessible here: https://thetvroom.com/ark.
 But please be aware: it’s not mobile-friendly and there are no plans to make it so.

 This section covers a range of content.
 It includes:

 NEWS: articles produced in-house, reporting stories of interest.

 OUTSIDE SOURCE: links to news stories reported on other websites.

 FEATURES: a detailed treatment of a particular subject.

-OPINION: a selection of current projects come under the spotlight.
+OPINION: a current broadcast project or a random (relevant) subject come under the spotlight.

 BLOOPERS: if something doesn’t go quite to plan on air, rest assured, we’ll be there to capture the moment and ensure you don’t miss it.